TownyAdvanced/Towny/README.md

 ___

 ### Video Tutorials
-Courtesy of Major_Graft, we have a new series of Tutorial Videos [available on the Towny website.](https://townyadvanced.github.io/tutorials.html)
+Courtesy of [Major_Graft](https://www.youtube.com/c/MajorGraft), we have a new series of Tutorial Videos available on the [Towny website](https://townyadvanced.github.io/tutorials.html) and [YouTube](https://www.youtube.com/playlist?list=PLvzvmyk0uI0WsLf4iyJZRhD_T2e-ANCmE).

 ___